pulsar-edit/pulsar/packages/language-ruby-on-rails/README.md

-# Ruby on Rails language support in Pulsar
+# Ruby on Rails language support in Lumine

-Adds syntax highlighting and snippets to Rails files in Pulsar.
+Adds syntax highlighting and snippets to Rails files in Lumine.

 Originally [converted](https://pulsar-edit.dev/docs/launch-manual/sections/core-hacking/#converting-from-textmate) from the [Ruby on Rails TextMate bundle](https://github.com/drnic/ruby-on-rails-tmbundle).